leozhou92/leozhou92.github.io/_pages/talks.md

 ---
 layout: single
 author_profile: true
+permalink: /talks/
+title:
 ---

-## Some Publicly Available Recorded Talks
+### Some Publicly Available Recorded Talks

 - Performance and limitations of the QAOA at constant levels on large sparse hypergraphs and spin glass models -- [video](https://youtu.be/w_xWoMnRFT8) (TQC, July 2023)